pycom/pycom-documentation/content/updatefirmware/ltemodem.md

     ```python
     import sqnsupgrade
     sqnsupgrade.run('/sd/upgdiff_old-to-new.dup')
-    #if no upgdiff is available, run the following instead
+    # if no upgdiff is available, run the following instead
-    #sqnsupgrade.run('/sd/name.dup')
+    # sqnsupgrade.run('/sd/name.dup')
-    #WARNING!
-If you are updating from version 33080, use the .elf file as well
+    # WARNING!
+If you are updating from version 33080, use the updater.elf file as well
-    #sqnsupgrade.run('/sd/name.dup', '/sd/updater.elf')
+    # sqnsupgrade.run('/sd/name.dup', '/sd/updater.elf')

     ```
-    >Note: Replace `name.dup` with the actual filename.
+    >Note: Replace `name.dup` or `z`upgdiff_old-to-new.dup` with the actual filename.
 There are different versions for `CAT-M1`  and `NB-IoT`

 4. The command will now make sure the firmware is updated.
 This takes about 5 minutes.
 Note that the update may seem to 'stall' around 7-10% and again at 99%.
 This is completely normal.
     >Note: **Do not disconnect power to the module during the updating process**